FerretDB/FerretDB/website/blog/2022-10-12-contribute-to-ferretdb-on-windows.md

 go generate -x
 ```

-That command should install the “task” tool and some other helpful utilities.
+That command should install the "task" tool and some other helpful utilities.
 Installed tools will reside in **FerretDB/bin** directory.
-Once the “task” tool is installed, we can set up the local environment.
+Once the "task" tool is installed, we can set up the local environment.

 You can list all available commands with